Understanding Tokens in Language Models

 OpenAI's GPT Models

 GPT models use a tokenization method called Byte-Pair Encoding (BPE), which finds the most common pairs of characters and merges them.
-For detailed information on GPT models, see our GPT-4o Mini guide.
+For detailed information on GPT models, see our GPT-5.4 Mini guide.

 Claude by Anthropic

 Claude uses a similar approach but with some differences in how it handles certain characters and formatting.
-Learn more about Claude's capabilities in our Claude 3.5 guide and what Claude is good at.
+Learn more about Claude's capabilities in our Claude Sonnet 4.6 overview and what Claude is good at.

 Common Token Patterns